markus-wa/go-unassert/README.md

 # unassert - providing a lack of  assertions

-unassert is a library that provides assertions based on the provided [build tags](https://www.digitalocean.com/community/tutorials/customizing-go-binaries-with-build-tags).
+unassert is a library that provides assertions based on the provided [build tags](https://www.digitalocean.com/community/tutorials/customizing-go-binaries-with-build-tags) - `unassert_panic` or `unassert_stderr`.

-By default assertions are disabled (NOP implementation) to provide the best possible performance.
+By default assertions are disabled (NOP implementation) to provide zero overhead in performance.
+The Go compiler detects when the library is not enbled and completely removes any function calls to `unassert`, so it behaves as if it the library were not used at all.
+This can be very useful if you are in a high performance scenario where you want to do assertinons in tight loops and you are reasonably sure your test cases cover any realistic scenarios.

 There are multiple implementations available that can be enabled to discover issues in automated test runs or in QA environments.

 [![GoDoc](https://godoc.org/github.com/markus-wa/go-unassert?status.svg)](https://godoc.org/github.com/markus-wa/go-unassert)